Last updated: 25 February 2021

 Previous work on plain English allergen labelling

-In 2016, FSANZ completed a review into whether consumers experience difficulties identifying the presence of allergens from the terminology used to declare the allergen on food labels.
+In 2016, FSANZ completed a review into the terminology used to declare allergens on food labels.
 FSANZ consulted targeted key stakeholders involved in food allergen management as part of the review.

 Read the full report of the review (PDF 61kb) | (Word 17kb)

 Summary of issues raised in submissions